sdwaikar/Insurance-Prediction-Model/README.md

-Here's an updated **README.md** in the same format as your example:

----

 # Insurance Prediction Model 🚀

 This project involves building a machine learning model to predict insurance outcomes based on user demographics and claim history.
 The model is powered by **Gradient Boosting**, achieving **85% accuracy** and providing key insights into significant predictors for data-driven decision-making.